FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.59.x  |    72    | December 4, 2018   |
 | 0.60.x  |    72    | January 15, 2019   |

 - Chromium versions are targets and may not be ready in time for the dates.
-If a Chromium upgrade is not ready in time for a branch date, the branch still happens,  but the Chromium upgrade itself will be uplifted.
+If a Chromium upgrade is not ready in time for a branch date, the branch still happens,  but the Chromium upgrade itself will be uplifted onto the Beta channel.